Knowledge Hub

 The Garner Review queries whether the regulatory burden on payment services providers and fintech firms is always proportionate.

-The Review recommends more alignment of activity across the multiple regulators operating in the payments space, with a view to driving down the time and costs which firms need to devote to keeping up with regulatory requirements.
+The Review recommends greater alignment of activity across the multiple regulators operating in the payments space, to reduce the time and costs that firms need to devote to keeping up with regulatory requirements.
 In particular, the application of regulatory rules to smaller fintech companies should be clearer and reduced where possible.
 This would free up more sector bandwidth for innovation.

 Given the potential costs of the proposed APP fraud scheme for payment services providers (especially where a small, start-up payment initiation firm will now be potentially liable to share in reimbursement costs), there should also be an enhanced government focus on tackling payment fraud before it happens.